 I joined a packaged tour visiting Tunisia because it is much easier to get around.
 I know, I know… many travelers (and travel bloggers) may have an impression that backpacking: “good”, packaged tour: “bad” – mostly because the packaged tour is mostly scheduled and planned and it lacks a personal element; it doesn’t make your trip any more special than everyone… (and it goes on and on)

-To me, I think it depends on which country you are going, and also time and cost-effectiveness.
+To me, I think it depends on which country you are going to, and also time and cost-effectiveness.
 For example, I did research on both self-arranged travel and packaged tours to Egypt.
 In the end, the route and itinerary are pretty much the same, except you don’t have to book tickets and arrange transportation on various websites (with a higher cost).
-Besides, an experienced local guide could share their knowledge of history and culture, tell you the highlights of each destination, and remind you useful tips and guides on safety and shopping – these are just as important especially in countries like Egypt.
+Besides, an experienced local guide could share their knowledge of history and culture, tell you the highlights of each destination, and remind you of useful tips and guides on safety and shopping – these are just as important especially in countries like Egypt.
 All in all, there’s no absolute answer for self-planned or packaged tour groups, it’s more about a question if you choose it right, if you choose the traveling style and suit best to your style and purpose.
 But I will expand this discussion in my future post, for now, let’s go back to my exploration of Tunisia, Africa.

 So, to open the file of Tunisia, I am going to offer an overview of the country and traveling tips, before diving deeper into the other places that I visited post by post (that I go round the country from Tunis counter-clockwise.)

 Something About… Tunisia